-Queen's Law students can study for a term at another university with which the Faculty has an exchange agreement and gain full academic credit towards their JD.
-Students pay tuition at the domestic rate to Queen's University for the term they spend abroad.
+Queen's Law students can study for a term at another university with which the Faculty has an exchange agreement and gain full academic credit towards their JD degree.
+Students pay tuition & student activity fees at the domestic rate to Queen's University for the term they spend abroad.
 Students usually apply in their second year for an exchange in the fall term of their third year.

 Course Loads and Transfer Credits

 Queen's students on exchange must take a full course load at the host university.
 Fifteen upper-year course credits are transferred to the student's JD degree upon production of an official transcript from the host university demonstrating that the courses have been completed.
 Regardless of the course load taken, students may not transfer more than 15 credits.

 The Queen's Law 2023-2024 Exchange Information Session was held on Friday, October 28, 2022, at 1:00 pm.
 Please see the Exchanges section of the Portal for the presentation slides.